US election conspiracies find fertile ground in conferences - KRDO

 Over eight hours with only a brief lunch break, attendees were deluged with election conspiracies, complete with charts and slide shows.
 Speakers talked about tampering of voting machines or the systems that store voter rolls, ballot-box stuffing and massive numbers of votes cast by dead people and non-U.S. citizens — all theories that have been debunked.

+Despite all the evidence that the 2020 election was fair and the results accurate, the conspiracy theories have persuaded many Republicans otherwise — with real world consequences.

+In New Mexico this year, fears of voting machines being manipulated led one rural county commission to threaten that it would vote against certifying the results of its primary election even though the county clerk insisted the results were accurate.
+In Nevada, a rural county is pushing ahead with a plan to count by hand its thousands of ballots this November, a lengthy and painstaking process that ironically could lead to errors.

-All that was ignored as speaker after speaker told attendees that machines are rigged and elections are stolen.
-One of the event’s headliners was Patrick Byrne, the former CEO of Overstock.com, who said he has spent some $20 million of his own money since 2020 trying to prove that voting machines were manipulated in that election and remain susceptible to tampering.
+At the Omaha conference, evidence of an accurate election was ignored as speaker after speaker told attendees that machines are rigged and elections are stolen.
+One of the event’s headliners was Patrick Byrne, the former CEO of Overstock.com who said he has spent some $20 million of his own money since 2020 trying to prove that voting machines were manipulated in that election and remain susceptible to tampering.

+Wearing jeans and a black suit jacket over a yellow T-shirt, Byrne began his presentation by saying voting machines are vulnerable to hacking and outlining various security failures associated with them.

 That any technology is vulnerable, including voting machines, is not in dispute.
-State and local election officials throughout the U.S. have been focused on improving their security defenses with help from the federal government.
+State and local election officials throughout the U.S. have focused on improving their security defenses with help from the federal government.
+After the 2016 election, the government designated voting systems as “critical infrastructure” — on par with the nation’s banks, dams and nuclear power plants.
+Government and election security experts have declared the 2020 election as “the most secure in American history.”

-But Byrne and some of the other speakers said they believe government has been corrupted and can’t be trusted.
-In his remarks, he complained about those who say fraud did not occur in 2020 and journalists who report that, labeling them “election fraud deniers.”
+But Byrne and some of the other speakers said they believe government has been corrupted and cannot be trusted.
+In his remarks, he complained about those who say fraud did not occur in 2020 and about journalists who report that, labeling them “election fraud deniers.”

+He accused critics of “trying to incite violence” and later told the attendees that China is planning to take over the U.S. by 2030.

+“I can promise, every nice home in the United States, there’s someone in China who already has a deed to your home,” Byrne said, eliciting gasps from the crowd.

 He had harsh words for some of those who oversee elections at the state level.